Policy Number: 30

 2. Absences Greater than Three Working Days

 For absences of more than three working days, an employee will be required to submit a statement from the attending healthcare provider (or some other written statement of the facts concerning the illness that is acceptable to the supervisor) upon returning to work.
-An employee who uses sick leave to care for spouse, child or parent who does not reside with the employee and is not totally dependent on the employee, but needs the employee's care as a direct result of documented medical condition, must be able to provide a healthcare provider's statement concerning the spouse's, child's or parent's condition.
+An employee who uses sick leave to care for a spouse, child or parent who does not reside with the employee and is not totally dependent on the employee, but needs the employee's care as a direct result of documented medical condition, must be able to provide a healthcare provider's statement concerning the spouse's, child's or parent's condition.
 It is within the discretion of the supervisor to require documentation concerning illnesses resulting in absences of three working days or less.

 3. Release to Return to Work